 When my partner and I split up, my daughter and I moved out a couple of months later.
 The relief I felt was extraordinary.
 I don’t think it was a coincidence that my daughter had her first proper laugh the day after we temporarily moved in with a childhood friend of mine.
 I’m talking flat out hysterical laughter.
 It was amazing.

-11. You are emotionally strong.
+11. You are emotionally strong and empowered.

 Going through a separation or divorce is one of the hardest things to go through in life.
 I think this is even harder if there are children involved.
 So going through something like this, brings out the strength you didn’t even know you had.
 Once you see it, and experience it, you are unstoppable.
+It helps you to be empowered.

 12. Finding yourself again.